Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 I added some animals that use mud to protect themselves from the sun.
 It was a great conversation starter.
 And tied in nicely with our plans on visiting our local zoo during the week.

-They watched how it ran over their fingers, squished and squeezed the mixture, rolled the animals and smooshed the floury lumps.
-Even Dad got involved by poking his big toe into the mix!
+The girls watched how the mud ran over their fingers.
+They squished and squeezed the mixture, rolled the animals and smooshed the floury lumps.

 Once the girls were a bit messy, I explained the second element of this messy play – the clean up!
 The second bucket was simply warm water with a little squeeze of dishwashing liquid.